 Atwater has high sloped ceilings and its walls, consisting largely of windows, provide diners with natural light and views toward the Town of Middlebury to the east, and the Green Mountains beyond.
 The 21,400 square foot oval-shaped dining hall seats 225, features display cooking, a hearth oven which is the focal point as students enter the dining room, and diners may view the food being prepared as they pass through an open serving and cooking area with four cooking platforms and two islands.
 Atwater Dining Hall boasts a vegetated roof and popular outdoor terraces as well as a seminar room for meetings and classes.

 Due to increased dining services for the fall semester there will be no reserved Atwater dinner opportunities for specific groups.

 Ross Dining Hall

 Ross is a 450-seat facility that opened in the Fall of 2002 and is located on the western edge of the campus.
 The Ross building complex includes residential living and classrooms so that living, dining and learning all take place in the same area in an environment that encourages a melding of academics and social life.
 Ross dining hall has high ceilings and a large window wall facing New York’s Adirondack Mountains and amazing views of the sunset.
-Four stations offer “display cooking” which allows students to assemble custom, freshly prepared meals every day with options ranging from pizza and deli items to food cooked on a Mongolian grill.
+Four open concept kitchen stations allow students to watch as their food is prepared and gives them the flexibility to assemble exactly what they would like to enjoy from the days offerings.